When working with Microsoft’s SQL Server (and by extension, T-SQL), you have two options when making explicit conversions: CAST and CONVERT.

 At a high level, CAST is an ANSI-standard function, which means that it will work when you port your T-SQL queries to a non-Microsoft database.
 CONVERT, however, is a function specific to T-SQL.

-Any conversion that you want to make using CAST can also be done with CONVERT, though the converse is not always true.
+Any conversion that you want to make using CAST can also be done with CONVERT, though the converse is not always right.
 The main reason why stems from the fact that CONVERT accepts an optional style parameter that CAST does not.
 This parameter is used for formatting, which is helpful when you’re working with dates, times, fractional numbers, or monetary values.

 For example, when you convert a DATETIME value to VARCHAR, you can specify the output format: